openedx/edx-documentation/en_us/shared/course_assets/course_files.rst

 Use File URLs to Reference Uploaded Files
 ********************************************

-After you upload a file, you can use the URLs listed for it.
-On the **Files & Uploads** page, the **URL** column lists a Studio URL and web URL for each file.
+To use an uploaded file for your course, you add a reference to one of the URLs that is assigned to it.
+On the **Files & Uploads** page, the **URL** column lists a **Studio** URL and a **Web** URL for each file you upload.

-Use the web URL if you want to perform either of the following actions.
-Add a file or image to a bulk email message...
-Provide a link to the file or image from outside the course.

-* You use the **Studio URL** to add a file or image to a component, a course update, or course handouts.
+* To add a file or image to a component, a course update, or a course handout, you use the **Studio** URL.
 For more information, see :ref:`Add an Image to an HTML Component`.
-You cannot use the web URL to link to a file or image from within your course.

-* Use the **Web URL** to:

-  * Add a file or image to a bulk email message in the LMS.
-For more information, see :ref:`Send_Bulk_Email`.

-  * To provide a link to the file or image from outside the course.
+* To provide a link to the file or image from outside the course, including in the body of an email message that you send to course participants from the LMS, you use the **Web** URL.
+For more information about sending email messages, see :ref:`Send_Bulk_Email`.

 .. note::
-  You can lock a file if you do not want anyone outside your course to view the file.
-When you lock a file, the web URL only allows file access to learners who are signed in to edX and enrolled in the course.
+  You can lock a file if you do not want to allow access to a file from outside your course.
+When you lock a file, the web URL only allows file access to learners who are signed in and enrolled in your course.
 For more information, see :ref:`Lock a File`.

 To copy a URL from the file list, select the URL in the **URL** column